ksaaskil/django-rbac/article.md

 ]
 ```

+The project and app are now setup.
+Before moving further, let's create a custom model for users.

 ## Custom user model

 It's always a good idea in Django to create a custom model for users.
 It's hard to change the user model later and it isn't that much work to roll our own model.
+A custom model gives the most flexibility later on.

 Let's first explicitly define our authentication backend and the `User` model we want to use in `settings.py`: